martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Video – a 10 tweet summary of NFP tweetup 27.md

   - /video-10-tweet-summary-nfp-tweetup-27/
 ---

-# Video – a 10 tweet summary of NFP tweetup 27

 A discussion of film and video in the charity sector.

 Featuring “The power of supporter-focused video to drive fundraising” – Francis Mason and Rebecca Highfield, Anthony Nolan; “Delivering for public health and fundraising?
 How Breakthrough Breast Cancer did it with TLC” – Matthew Jupe, Breakthrough Breast Cancer; “MyStory: Lessons learnt from delighting users through video content” – Jamie Parkins, JustGiving; and a panel discussion.